AirenSoft/OvenLiveKit-Web/README.md

 ## Demo
 <img src="./assets/05_OvenSpace_230214.png" style="max-width: 100%; height: auto;">

 OvenSpace is a sub-second latency streaming demo service using [OvenMediaEngine](https://github.com/AirenSoft/OvenMediaEngine), [OvenPlayer](https://github.com/AirenSoft/OvenPlayer) and [OvenLiveKit](https://github.com/AirenSoft/OvenLiveKit-Web).
-You can experience OvenLiveKit in the **[OvenSpace Demo](https://space.ovenplayer.com/)** and see examples of applying in [OvenSpace Repository](https://github.com/AirenSoft/OvenSpace).
+You can experience OvenLiveKit in the **[OvenSpace Demo](https://space.ovenplayer.com/)** and see examples of how it can be applied in the [OvenSpace Repository](https://github.com/AirenSoft/OvenSpace).

 ## Features
 * Streaming to OvenMediaEngine's WebRTC Provider.